 She argued that “it’s insane and it’s cheating.
 I am happy to address a transgender woman in whatever form she prefers, but I would not be happy to compete against her.
 It would not be fair”.

-A long-time gay rights activist who came out as gay in the early 1980’s, Martina Navratilova married her long-term partner Julia Lemigova in New York in 2014.
-The Prague-born tennis champion has been taking part in advocacy campaigns with several major organisations since she retired from the tennis court.
+A long-time gay and transgender rights activist who came out as gay in the early 1980’s, Martina Navratilova married her long-term partner Julia Lemigova in New York in 2014.
+The Prague-born tennis champion from the Czech Republic has been taking part in advocacy campaigns with several major organisations since she retired from the tennis court.

 Comments slammed as “transphobic” by LGBT rights associations